containers/ramalama/docs/ramalama-stop.1.md

 Tells container engine to stop the specified container.

-Command will not work when run with --nocontainer option.
+The stop command conflicts with --nocontainer option.

 ## OPTIONS